What is External Cephalic Version (ECV)?

-External Cephalic Version (ECV), also known simply as “version,” is a non-surgical procedure for turning the baby from a breech or transverse position to a head-first position before the mother goes into labor.
+External Cephalic Version (ECV), also known simply as “version,” is a non-surgical procedure for turning the term breech baby from a transverse or breech presentation (breech position) to a head-first position before the mother goes into labor.
+It is a procedure in which the fetus is rotated from a non-cephalic to a cephalic presentation by manipulation through the mother’s abdomen.

 External Cephalic Version Procedure

-Usually an external cephalic version is conducted around 37 weeks.
+Usually, an external cephalic version is conducted for around 37 weeks gestation.
 Before 36 weeks, there’s a good chance that the baby will turn around on its own.
 Too long after that, the baby may start to descend into the pelvis, which would make a version much more difficult.

-To avoid the worst case scenario, your doctor will continually monitor the baby’s position and health with a fetal ultrasound and electronic fetal heart monitoring.
+To avoid the worst-case scenario, your doctor will conduct fetal monitoring of the baby’s position and health with a fetal ultrasound and electronic fetal heart monitoring.
 If the baby becomes distressed, the doctor may stop the version procedure.

-The procedure is considerably uncomfortable for the mother, especially if it triggers uterine contractions.
+The procedure is considered uncomfortable for the mother, especially if it triggers uterine contractions.
 Your doctor may suggest an epidural anesthetic to help you relax.
+ECVs succeed about half the time.
+If your doctor can’t get your baby to flip after the first attempt, she may try again after a week or so.

 Is Version Right for My Pregnancy?